The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

 In a follow-up paper, \citet[Eqs.~(14)--(16)]{hagan2014arbfree} present an equivalent normal volatility improved over Eq.~\eqref{eq:hagan-norm}:

-This new approximation not only adopts the correction of \citet{obloj2007fine} in the leading order but also further refines the first-order term, $h_\norm$.
-Rather than deriving the equivalent BS volatility, \citet{hagan2014arbfree} promote using the normal model~\citep{bachelier} with this normal volatility to obtain the option price.
+This new approximation not only adopts the correction of \citet{obloj2007fine} in the leading order term but also further refines the first-order term, $h_\norm$.
+Rather than deriving the equivalent BS volatility, \citet{hagan2014arbfree} promote using the normal model~\citep{bachelier1900} with this normal volatility to obtain the option price.
 If needed, implied BS volatility can be quickly inverted from the price using an accurate approximation such as \citet{jackel2015let}.

-In particular, the normal SABR ($\beta=0$) was a popular model choice to allow a negative interest rate~\citep{antonov2015free} when the interest rate hovered near zero after the global financial crisis in 2008.
-From both Eqs.~\eqref{eq:hagan-norm} and \eqref{eq:hagan-new}, the normal volatility approximation of the normal SABR model is given by
+In particular, the normal SABR ($\beta=0$) has been a popular model choice to admit negative interest rates~\citep{antonov2015free} when the interest rate hovered near zero since the global financial crisis in 2008.
+From both Eqs.~\eqref{eq:hagan-norm} and \eqref{eq:hagan-new}, the normal volatility approximation of the normal SABR model is derived as

-Here, several observations should be made.
+Here, several observations should be mentioned.
 For the normal SABR model, the equivalent normal volatility is a natural choice.
 Using the equivalent BS volatility would be non-sensical because it restricts the price to be non-negative, contradicting the motivation for choosing $\beta=0$.
 The leading order term is simply $H(z_\norm)$, meaning that the zero vol-of-vol limit is correct; $\sigma_\norm \rightarrow \alpha$ as $\vov \downarrow 0$.
-Moreover, Eq.~\eqref{eq:norm} does not have a divergence issue at $k=0$ unlike the general case, Eq.~\eqref{eq:hagan-new-h}.
+Moreover, Eq.~\eqref{eq:norm} does not have a divergence issue at $k=0$, unlike the general case of Eq.~\eqref{eq:hagan-new-h}.
 These observations are generalized to $0<\beta<1$ in our CEV approach in Section~\ref{sec:cev}.